HACC2020/HACC-Fire/README.md

 This is a submission for the Hawaii Annual Code Challenge (HACC 2020).
+Check it out at https://hacc-fire-frontend.vercel.app/

 The challenge done was: Hawaii State Archives – Gamification of Crowdsource Indexing